the-teachingRSE-project/competencies/competencies.md

 the training and continuous professional development of RSEs, thus helping to provide a positive impact on research outputs and, ultimately, society as a whole.
-These competencies draw upon skills from traditional software engineering practice, established research culture, and the commitment to being part of a team.
+These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
-While there is anecdotal evidence that academic software engineering practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.
+While there is anecdotal evidence that academic SE practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.

-While this paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community, since most research involves some amount of data management, processing and visualisation.
+While this paper is based on workshop discussions that were attended largely by Research Software Engineers in Germany (deRSE23 in Paderborn, un-deRSE23 in Jena), we believe that the competencies formulated here can offer a far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community, as most research involves some amount of data management, processing and visualisation.
-At the same time, funding bodies and computing infrastructure providers prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
+At the same time, funding bodies and computing infrastructure providers prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data, with all of these activities needing (research) software to make them possible.
 In particular, funding agencies and research managers will find the discussion in this paper valuable in order to discover where RSEs see their place in the existing landscape of scientific domains and how to support the work of RSEs at different positions and career levels.

-The outline of the paper is as follows.
+The outline of this paper is as follows.
 We start with a non-exhaustive overview of existing initiatives in @sec:related-work.
 @sec:values elaborates on the values that provide the guiding principles for the work of an RSE.